carl2087/life-sort-drf-api/README.md

  * budget - Cost of holiday.
  * clothes - If any clothes are required for holiday.
  * passport - If passport is required.
- * holiday insurance - If any insurancees are required.
+ * holiday insurance - If any insurances are required.
- * suitcases packed - Suicases fully packed.
+ * suitcases packed - Suitcases fully packed.
  * holiday paid - Holiday paid in full yet.
  * car hire - If car hire is needed.
  * tickets - If any tickets are required.